sogwiz/collectdprofiler/README.md

 # Running

-* First modify the serviceUrl String to point to an environment of your choice.
+* First modify the serviceUrl String in plugins/TestPlugin to point to an environment of your choice.
 It can be any env

 * plugins/TestPlugin.main()